 Chose one thing to change and do it.
 That might be the easiest thing, or it might be the biggest thing, but just chose something and make a change.

-So for SGOL, I have been working on new templates for new suppliers…new icons and logos for the website and new packages and prices to help more of you lovely lot get organised contractually – bookmark our page and then watch this space for September…
+So for SGOL, I have been working on new templates for new suppliers…new icons and logos for the website and new packages and prices to help more of you lovely lot get organised contractually.
+Click here to check them out, then get working on the business!

 Happy contemplating, people.